-It is not possible to identify the total number of persons, businesses and organizations that will be affected by the regulation.
 Persons proposing new or expanded activities or projects which result in pollution to waters of the Commonwealth may be affected by the proposed regulations.
 For example, dischargers of pollutants will be required to provide effluent treatment or best management practices that will protect and maintain the designated uses identified in this proposed regulation.
 Such treatment and practices may result in higher design engineering, construction, and treatment costs.
 The proposed regulation will be implemented through the Department's permit and approval actions.

-The Department identified 3 potable water supply facilities with raw water intakes that are no further downstream than 16.5 stream miles of the candidate stream sections for redesignation in this rulemaking package.
-These three potable water suppliers which serve over 115,000 citizens, will benefit from this rulemaking package because their raw source water will be afforded a higher level of protection.
-This is an economic benefit because the treatment costs are less when you begin with higher quality water.
+The Department identified 3 potable water supply facilities with raw water intakes that are no further downstream than 17.0 stream miles of the candidate stream sections for redesignation in this rulemaking package.
+These three potable water suppliers which serve over 103,000 citizens will benefit from this rulemaking package because their raw source water will be afforded a higher level of protection.
+This is an economic benefit because the treatment costs are less when the source water is of higher quality.

-Out of over 7,000 pollution control facilities across the Commonwealth, only 11 of them are known to hold discharge permits within close proximity to the portions of the streams that are candidates for redesignation in this Class A Package.
+Out of over 7,000 pollution control facilities across the Commonwealth, only 20 of them are known to hold discharge permits within close proximity to the portions of the streams that are candidates for redesignation in this Sobers Run Package.